5thGenDev/AttentionRollout_ReImplementation/README.md

 # AttentionRollout ReImplementation
 Adapt original reimplementation of Attention Rollout by https://github.com/jacobgil/vit-explain.

-Motivation: From visualizing Attention Map, the main motivation is to see how following topics affects the attention-layer:
+## Motivation: From visualizing Attention Map, the main motivation is to see how following topics affects the attention-layer: ##
-- Representation vs Based Learning to pretrain model:
+- Representation vs Based Learning to pretrain Vision Transformer (ViT):
      - [ ] Based Learning:
      - [ ] Self-supervised Vision Transformer 2021: https://github.com/Sara-Ahmed/SiT